Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/tutorial_reaction-diffusion.md

 | Hidden  | Plane | 1000 |
 | A | Plane | 6000 |

 We are going to release an initial collection of *B* particles in a cluster in the center of the plane.
 To do so, we will need a very specific initial release of these particles, and so we will not be able to use the `Molecule Placement` tab.
 For this reason, we need to write a Python script to place these molecules, shown below.
+You can download this script <a href="../tutorials/pred_center.py" download="pred_center.py">here</a>.
 (Don't worry if you are not comfortable with Python.)

 ~~~ python
 import cellblender as cb